Advisor: A faculty member or other individual designated to assist students in the educational process through planning their program of study.

 Minor: It is a secondary field of specialized study and requires fewer credits than a major to complete.
 Aims Community College does not offer minors.

 Official Transcript: Official record of the classes a student has taken, along with the student's grades in those classes.
 Students usually need to send an official copy of their Aims Community College transcripts with their transfer applications.
 Official transcripts are sealed by the college and are often sent directly on the student’s behalf.
-Students can request their official transcripts at the Student Enrollment & Records office.
+Students can request their official transcripts at the Registration & Records office.

 Open-entry: Programs that can be started by students at a later point in the semester.